istio/istio.io/content/help/ops/traffic-management/locality-load-balancing/index.md

 Currently, the service discovery platform populates the locality automatically.
 In Kubernetes, a pod's locality is determined via the [well-known labels for region and zone](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#failure-domain-beta-kubernetes-io-region) on the node it is deployed.
-If you are using hosted Kubernetes service your cloud provider should configure this for you.
+If you are using a hosted Kubernetes service your cloud provider should configure this for you.
 If you are running your own Kubernetes cluster you will need to add these labels to your nodes.
 The sub-zone concept doesn't exist in Kubernetes.
 As a result, this field does not need to be configured.